Wigner-Weyl description of massless Dirac plasmas: Fluid model

+is the perturbed potential.
+After Fourier transforming the system of differential equations~\eqref{qc1}$-$\eqref{qc2}, it reduces to an algebraic system for two unknowns, $\xi(\bm q,t)$ and $\xi^2(\bm q,t)$.
+Note that $\xi^2(\bm q,\omega)$ is not the square of $\xi(\bm q,\omega)$, but rather the Fourier transform of the square of $\xi(\bm r,t)$.
+From the two equations we can retrieve the dispersion relation of the plasma waves,

-where $\nu=-1/32$ is a numerical factor resulting from the contributions of both $\ov{J_{xxx}}$ and $\ov{T^x_{xxx}}$.
-The two first terms in the r.h.s are in agreement with Eq. \eqref{plasmon}, and the third terms is a classical ($\hbar$-independent) contribution to the plasmon dispersion.
-The fourth one accounts for a quantum correction ($\sim \hbar^2$), and is a consequence of the Bohm potential \cite{bohmfinal}, which plays the role of a quantum pressure.
-For Dirac plasmas, we find a negative sign in the quantum correction (the Bohm pressure softens the plasmon mode), contrary to the what has been reported for the case of parabolic particles, $\hbar^2q^4/(4m^2)$ \cite{DensePlasmas1,hydro1}.
-Since the absolute value of $\nu$ is rather small, such correction only becomes important for intermediate wave-number values, as can be seen in Fig. \ref{pla}.
-The plasmon dispersion relation of Eq. \eqref{quantPlasmonn} indicates that the present quantum hydrodynamical model is superior to the RPA calculation performed in previous chapters, as the latter hides the effect of Bohm dispersion, which is known to play an important role in the case of dense plasmas. \cite{DensePlasmas1,DensePlasmas2}.
+The first two terms on the RHS are in agreement with Eq.~\eqref{plasmon}.
+The third one accounts for a quantum correction ($\sim \hbar^2$) known as the Bohm term \cite{bohmfinal}, which is modified by a small numerical factor.
+The Bohm potential plays the role of a quantum pressure and here results from the contribution of $\ov{T^x_{xxx}}$.
+For Dirac plasmas, we find a negative sign in the quantum correction (the Bohm pressure softens the plasmon mode), contrary to the what has been reported for the case of parabolic fermions, in which case it takes the form $\hbar^2q^4/(4m^2)$, with $m$ being the usual (constant) mass \cite{DensePlasmas1,hydro1}.
+Since the magnitude of this correction is small, it only becomes important for intermediate wave-number values, as can be seen in Fig. \ref{pla}.
+The plasmon dispersion relation of Eq.~\eqref{quantPlasmonn} indicates that the present quantum fluid model goes beyond the RPA calculation performed in previous sections, as the latter hides the effect of the Bohm dispersion, which is known to play an important role in the case of dense plasmas \cite{DensePlasmas2}.